B-AROL-O/FREISA/docs/training-set-up/howto-set-up-training-workstation.md

 ```

 And note down these versions.
-Then, visit the [Nvidia site](https://www.nvidia.com/Download/index.aspx?lang=en-us) to find out which is the latest (stable) driver version supported by your GPU.
+Then, visit the [NVIDIA site](https://www.nvidia.com/Download/index.aspx?lang=en-us) to find out which is the latest (stable) driver version supported by your GPU.
 We will install this driver version.

 To install it automatically, run the command: